 She talked to me about how the breasts worked to produce milk and how she thought mine might compensate, and before I left she asked to feel my breasts to get an idea of where the lumps were.
 When I pulled up my top she asked what the stains on my bra were!
 I hadn't realised it but I had been leaking breastmilk (colostrum!)
 Eureka.
 I said, "so they're working" She replied "they certainly are baby!!!"

-I left her office with five small syringes in which to store my expressed colostrum (starting at around week 34).
+I left her office with five small syringes with which to collect colostrum (starting at around week 34).
 I had no real idea how to go about this.
 But the idea was that should my baby require feeds to counteract low blood sugar after the birth and I was separated from it, my stored colostrum could be used rather than formula, which is often the case for babies of diabetics.

 But really what I want to say here, is that going to see a lactation consultant well before the birth because I was worried about the mastopathy turned out to be one of the best things I did during my pregnancy.